 Zoran got up.

-He found himself under the wholesome green Oak Tree dressed in his blue jeans and T shirt.
+He found himself under the wholesome Yew Tree dressed in his blue jeans and T-shirt.
 He looked around and listened to the stillness of the hill and the valley below.

-He leaned against the Tree and wandered why and what made him go to the Jilhava Heights so early in the morning.
+He leaned against the tree and wandered why and what made him go to the Jilhava Heights so early in the morning.

 A branch of the mistletoe brushed his cheek.
 He looked at it.

-‘How strange to have mistletoe grow in July’, he thought.
+How strange to have mistletoe grow in July, he thought.
 Presently, a desire to go back home seized him.

 He walked downhill until he reached the main road and stood waiting for a lift.
 Soon a car stopped driven by a man with his wife in the front seat.
 They invited him to sit in the back where their daughter sat; a young, dark-haired girl dressed in a white summer frock who moved to make room for him.
 Her beauty and the luminosity of her black eyes struck the young man.
 Zoran thought he had met her somewhere.
 But where?
 Who was she?
 What was her name?